tttmmmyyyy/fixlang/Document.md

 ## Expressions

-Expression is a sentence which describes how to calculate a value.
+Expression is a sentence which describes a value.
 The followings are examples of expressions:

 - `42`: a literal expression which means the number 42 represented as a signed 64-bit integer.
 - `false`, `true`: literal expressions which means boolean value (represented as a 8-bit integer `0` and `1` internally).